 Table of Contents

-The days are long gone when native rings, arm bands, padlocks and potash powder were used in the prevention of pregnancy.
-Family planning has greatly evolved and have been improved upon from what it used to be known for far back in the 18th century.
+The days are long gone when native rings, arm bands, padlocks, and potash powder were used in the prevention of pregnancy.
+Family planning has greatly evolved and has been improved upon from what it used to be known for, far back in the 18th century.

-Wikipedia defines family planning as the ability of individuals and couples to anticipate and attain their desired number of children and the spacing and timing of their births which is achieved through use of contraceptive methods and the treatment of involuntary infertility.
+Wikipedia defines family planning as the ability of individuals and couples to anticipate and attain their desired number of children and the spacing and timing of their births, which is achieved through the use of contraceptive methods and the treatment of involuntary infertility.

 Family planning is a basic right of every living human and should be made available to men and women.
-Women under the age of 15 and above 35, those who have delivered four or more children, those who have experienced high risk pregnancy or are with chronic illness are especially in need of birth control options.
+Women under the age of 15 and above 35, those who have delivered four or more children, those who have experienced high-risk pregnancy, or those with chronic illnesses are especially in need of birth control options.

 - Natural methods

 - Barrier methods

 - Surgical contraception